Friday, May 15, 2026

 "But the ocean... the monsters in the deep," Marianne argued, her eyes filling with tears.
 "And the Americans.
 My father says they are a people of blood and violence.
 We are simple women.
 We belong here, where the bells of the church ring every Sunday, and the hills stay where they are put."

-Sophie reached out, her hand steady on Marianne's arm.
-"The hills here are heavy with the dead.
-I want to live where mountains are high enough to touch heaven.
+Sophie put her hand on Marianne's arm.
+"There are too many graves here.
+I want to live where the mountains are high.
 Come with us.
-There's a place for you in the company, a house for you in the valley."
+There will be a place for you and a home in the valley."

-Marianne looked at her, and the fear in her eyes was plain.
+Marianne looked at her, fear clear in her eyes.
 "I'm afraid, Sophie.
-I'm so afraid I'll break somewhere in that big empty country, and no one will be there to find the pieces."
+I'm scared I won't make it in that big country, and no one will be there to help me."

 "I'll go," Marianne whispered, the words sounding like surrender.
 "I'll go because I can't stay here and watch the horizon without you on it."